Drunkard Young Woman

 Holbein's dance of death alphabet, The Fool.

 T he fool is about to hit Death with his Fool's bauble — an air-filled bladder.
-Holbein might have looked at the local dance of death, in Basel (picture to the left), where the fool is also shown with a bladder at the end of his fool's staff.
+Holbein might have looked at the local dance of death, in Kleinbasel (picture to the left), where the fool is also shown with a bladder at the end of his fool's staff.

 Holbein used the same idea in his dance of death alphabet.
 Here too, the fool is about to hit Death with his bladder.

 The bauble with bladder is a phallic symbol(1), and on both of Holbein's pictures, you can see how Death pulls up the fool's "skirt" revealing his manhood.
-It is af if Death is saying to the fool: "Try hitting me with that stick-with-bladder instead".
+It is af if Death were saying to the fool: "Try hitting me with that stick-with-bladder instead".

 Death plays a bagpipe (same instrument as in Tallinn and Berlin).
 A bagpipe is, like the fool's bauble, an air-filled bladder with a stick.